kivy/python-for-android/README.md

 This is an experimental Python for Android APK builder based on the pythonic toolchain of kivy-ios.
 Broad goals are:

+Update: Basic SDL2 support **is done**.
+Support for building an APK is still rudimentary (only a few options supported), but it should now be possible to properly attack any feature of the current python-for-android without this all needing to be refactored later.
+I'd be grateful to anyone interested in testing this, and will start writing documentation on how to do so shortly (beyond the brief snippets below).

 - Support SDL2
 - Support multiple bootstraps (user-chosen java + NDK code)
 - Support python3